Formal Power Series on Algebraic Cryptanalysis: Preliminaries

 \subsection{Complexity estimation for a Gr\"{o}bner basis algorithm}

-In this subsection, we discuss in the standard graded polynomial ring.
+In this subsection, we treat only the standard graded case (see Subsection \ref{ssec:fccrt}).

-A Gr\"{o}bner basis algorithm that computes a Gr\"{o}bner basis of the ideal generated by a given polynomial system was discovered by Buchberger \cite{Buch65}.
-In multivariate cryptography, it is used as an algorithm for solving a system of polynomial equations and there exist several attacks using a Gr\"{o}bner basis algorithm.
-The complexity of computing a Gr\"{o}bner basis often dominates the overall complexity of a attack and its estimation is important to security analysis against such attacks.
-For example, the complexity of the Gr\"{o}bner basis algorithm F4 \cite{Fau99} with a polynomial system in $n$ variables is estimated by

-where $2<\omega \leq 3$ is a linear algebra constant and $d_{slv}$ is the {\it solving degree} that is the maximal degree required to compute the Gr\"{o}bner basis.
+In Subsection \ref{ssec:solvergb}, we explain that the complexity of the Gr\"{o}bner basis algorithm depends on the solving degree $d_{{\it slv}}$ (see Equation \eqref{eq:cmplF4dslv} for example).
 However, the solving degree is an experimental value.
-In order to estimate the complexity of solving a large scale polynomial system appeared in cryptography, we need to consider a theoretical proxy for the solving degree.
+In order to estimate the complexity of solving a large-scale polynomial system appearing in cryptography, we need to consider a theoretical tool to approximate the solving degree.